MaisumAbbas/Facebook-Video-Downloader/README.md

 # Facebook-Video-Downloader
-Facebook video downloader downloads only the public videos of Facebook.
+Facebook Video Downloader only downloads the public videos of Facebook.